Mix up your pancake game with these wholesome Corn Flour Pancakes with Strawberry Compote. Gluten-free, dairy-free, and delicious.

 But you totally can.

-Make a Salted Plains recipe?
-I’d love to see!
+Make these corn flour pancakes with strawberry compote recipe?
+I'd love to see!
 Tag your creations on Instagram with #saltedplains.

 - 1½ cups corn flour